LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 \subsection{Large Neighborhood Search 2}

-Large Neighborhood Search 2 (LNS2) \cite{li2022mapf} is a complete and suboptimal MAPF method that starts from a set of paths with collisions and repeatedly replans subsets of paths to reduce the overall number of collisions until the paths become collision-free.
-LNS2 updates each agent's path separately, and its code\footnote{\url{https://github.com/Jiaoyang-Li/MAPF-LNS}} provides interfaces to avoid conflicts with external paths, making it a serial MAPF method.
+Large Neighborhood Search 2 (LNS2) \cite{li2022mapf} is a suboptimal MAPF method that starts from a set of paths with collisions and repeatedly replans subsets of paths to reduce the overall number of collisions until the paths become collision-free.
+LNS2 updates each agent's path separately, and its code\footnote{\url{https://github.com/Jiaoyang-Li/MAPF-LNS2}} provides interfaces to avoid conflicts with external paths, making it a serial MAPF method.
+In LNS2's implementation, LNS2 considers all agents in the initial planning phase, so it generally has the highest memory usage during this phase.
+LNS2 provides several classic MAPF methods to generate the initial solution, including EECBS, PP, PPS, CBS, PIBT, and winPIBT.
+To obtain a conflict-free solution as quickly as possible, we choose EECBS to generate the initial solutions.
+Therefore, we use the number of constraint nodes in EECBS during the initial planning phase as an estimate of the memory usage of LNS2, as this is the variable that contributes most to memory usage during its execution.

+The average time cost, success rate, memory usage, makespan, and total cost of Layered LNS2 and raw LNS2 are shown in Fig. \ref{method_summary}.
+How Layered LNS2 and raw LNS2 perform under various maps as the number of agents increases is shown in Fig. \ref{compare_with_raw_lns} in the Appendix.
+As shown in Fig. \ref{compare_with_raw_lns}, Layered LNS2 has lower time cost and thus a higher success rate when there are few agents compared to raw LNS2.
+However, these advantages slowly diminish as the number of agents increases, as does Layered LNS2's advantage in memory usage.
+Despite this, Layered LNS2 still has an advantage in most cases.
+In terms of path quality, the solutions from Layered LNS2 are slightly worse than those from raw LNS2.
+A summary of the performance of Layered LNS2 and raw LNS2 can be found in Fig. \ref{method_summary}.

-As shown in Fig. \ref{method_summary}, on average, layered LNS2 has a lower time cost ($1.0\times10^4$ ms $<$ $1.4\times10^4$ ms) and thus a higher success rate (0.76 $>$ 0.55).
-In terms of memory usage, layered LNS2 has lower memory usage compared to raw LNS2 (2.4 MB $<$ 32 MB).
-Due to the decomposition of the MAPF instance, other agents' paths are considered as dynamic obstacles and do not join conflict resolve, resulting in layered LNS2 requiring fewer repair actions to fix conflicts between agents' paths.
+As shown in Fig. \ref{method_summary}, on average, Layered LNS2 has a lower time cost ($1.2\times10^4$ ms $<$ $1.6\times10^4$ ms) and thus a higher success rate (0.72 $>$ 0.52).
+In terms of memory usage, Layered LNS2 has lower memory usage compared to raw LNS2 (24.9 constraint nodes $<$ 228.8 constraint nodes).
+Due to the decomposition of the MAPF instance, other agents' paths are considered as dynamic obstacles and do not join conflict resolve, resulting in Layered LNS2 requiring fewer repair actions to fix conflicts between agents' paths.

-Regarding path quality, layered LNS2 has a larger makespan ($2.5\times10^2$ $>$ $2.1\times10^2$) and SOC ($5.1\times10^4$ $>$ $3.4\times10^4$).
+Regarding path quality, Layered LNS2 has a larger makespan ($2.4\times10^2$ $>$ $1.9\times10^2$) and SOC ($4.7\times10^4$ $>$ $3.0\times10^4$).
 Similar to EECBS and PBS, raw LNS2 struggles to find longer solutions and can only discovers shorter solutions, particularly in maps where raw LNS2 has a lower success rate (e.g., map 12 and 16).
-For maps where both methods have similar success rates (e.g., map 1, 2, 8, 21 and 22), raw LNS2 and layered LNS2 have similar makespan and SOC, as shown in Fig. \ref{method_map_summary}.
+For maps where both methods have similar success rates (e.g., map 1, 2, 8, 21 and 22), raw LNS2 and Layered LNS2 have similar makespan and SOC, as shown in Fig. \ref{method_map_summary}.